brunomeira/python-power-dialer/README.md

 # Python Power Dialer
 This project was built on Python 3.6.2.
 For simplicity purposes, no other tool was used.
-However, architecture was designed having extensibility in mind.
+However, the architecture was designed having extensibility in mind.
 One can easily add different technologies for storage or for managing distributed locks without changing the core of the business logic.

 ## Architecture
 The project consists of 3 main layers: